Use two-way SMS communication to grow your business

 Traditionally, marketing SMS has been a one-way street.
 Businesses simply used SMS as an information delivery system.

 But two-way SMS takes marketing to the next level by enabling customers to communicate with businesses.
 This turns SMS marketing into a conversation where brands can build relationships with their customers, eventually, creating advocates for your company.

-Two-way SMS is a combination of inbound messaging and outbound messaging.
+Two-way SMS is a combination of inbound and outbound alphanumeric messaging (to learn how SMS differs from MMS, click here).
 Two-way SMS opens up conversations with customers by sending messages and letting recipients respond to those messages, allowing for real-time dialogue.
 Two-way SMS can be automated using keywords that prompt responses when customers text those keywords to your two-way SMS number.